ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 *Arctic sea ice historical records and Coupled Model Intercomparison Project Phase 6 (CMIP6) projections* (fig. 9.13. of the IPCC 6th Assessment Report (10.1017/9781009157896.011)[https://www.ipcc.ch/report/ar6/wg1/figures/chapter-9/figure-9-13]*

-There is, however, growing evidence that the future summer sea ice retreat will not occur at a constant rate.
-Indeed, climate model simulations are suggestive of pronounced sub-decadal fluctuations on top of the long-term trend, leading to periods of relative stability followed by abrupt sea ice decline in hardly 3-5 years:
+There is, however, growing evidence that **the future summer sea ice retreat will not occur at a constant rate**.
+Indeed, climate model simulations are suggestive of **pronounced sub-decadal fluctuations** on top of the long-term trend, leading to periods of relative stability followed by abrupt sea ice decline in hardly 3-5 years:

 <img src="/assets/img/fig1.png" width = 100% >